mit-orcd/orcd-docs-edit/docs/rental-portal.md

 ## Overview

 The Rental Portal is built around **projects**.
 Each user can belong to multiple projects, and each project can have multiple members with different roles.
-To rent GPU nodes, your project must have an approved cost allocation that specifies how charges will be billed.
+To rent GPU nodes, your project must have a verified cost allocation that specifies how charges will be billed.

 Key concepts: